top of page

 • Shipping costs are the responsibility of the customer.

-• All orders that are not paid in full within 30 days of order completion will become property of Moorit Hill Farm.
+• Payment is due upon completion.
+If orders are not picked up within 30 days, they will become property of Moorit Hill Farm.

 PREPARING AND